Quantization of Planck's Constant: Examples

 Let $(j)$ denote the $2j+1$-dimensional Hilbert space carrying the spin $j$ representation of $\SU(2)$. \end{definition}

 A space of sections of $L^k$ is a direct sum,

-For the space of polynomial sections, this is the algebraic direct sum, for the space of square-integrable sections it is the Hilbert space direct sum, and for the space of smooth sections it is something in between.
+For the space of polynomial sections, this is the algebraic direct sum, for the space of square-integrable sections it is the Hilbert space direct sum, and for the space of smooth sections it is the space of sequences whose norms fall off faster than any power.